 We all arrived into Beirut at different times so we decided to take it easy on the first night.
 Or that’s what we thought.
-The whole bar strip scene in Beirut was too much for us.
+Mar Makheil, one of the sbar areas in Beirut was too much for us (lol).
 We came from Kuwait, those type of things don’t exist on a day-to-day for us.
 The vibe was fun, kicked back, and welcoming, it was like we were just existing with the locals enjoying our night with our belly’s full and wine in our hands.
 We went hard our first night (accidentally), so the next day – our city tour day – was a bit of a struggle.

 Because our time in Beirut was quite limited and it was our first time, we decided that the best way to see the popular sites was to book a day tour for the sites.

 I’m sure there are quite a few options out there for tours, but we went with Private Tour – Jeita Grotto & Harissa – Day Trip from Beirut & booked via Viator (https://www.viator.com/tours/Beirut/Private-Tour-Jeita-Grotto-and-Harissa-Day-Trip-from-Beirut/d4215-64936P24?mcid=61846).
 I wish I could remember our tour driver’s name, but I can’t!
 I can tell you that he was a lot of fun & would share with us bits and pieces of Beirut while we made our way through the day.